Why Should I Bring my Pet to Willows for Treatment of Laryngeal Paralysis?

-- Seroma formation (fluid accumulation in the loose neck tissue of the animal, usually of little clinical significance)
+- Seroma formation; fluid build-up in the loose neck tissue, usually of little clinical significance

-Unfortunately, once diagnosed the condition is usually progressive and so there will always be a degree of anxiety when considering those cases with some remaining function of the recurrent laryngeal nerves.
-These animals may still have some function of the larynx, but are at risk of deterioration in the future.
-The decision regarding when to operate is usually based on assessment of the risks and benefits associated with surgery and the potential for sudden severe decompensation without surgery.
-This decision is made on a case by case basis and detailed discussion with the specialist veterinary surgeon is advised.
+Once diagnosed, the condition is usually progressive and so there will always be a degree of anxiety when considering those cases with some remaining function of the recurrent laryngeal nerves.
+These animals may still have some function of the voice box, but are at risk of deterioration in the future.
+The decision to operate is usually based on assessment of the risks and benefits associated with surgery and the potential for sudden severe decompensation without surgery.

-There are a number of management changes that can make a significant contribution to ongoing success following a laryngeal tieback procedure:
+There are a number of changes that can be made that will make a significant contribution to ongoing success following a laryngeal tieback procedure:

-- Avoid dry, dusty food which may be more prone to being aspirated (breathed in)
+- Avoid dry, dusty food which may be more prone to being breathed in

 - Avoid heat stress – patients that have had tieback surgery still have a degree of compromise to their upper airway and should never be allowed to become stressed by heat

-- Monitor your pet for signs of malaise or attempts to cough that may indicate pneumonia – consult a veterinary surgeon if you are at all concerned
+- Monitor your pet for signs of sickness or attempts to cough that may indicate pneumonia – consult a veterinary surgeon if you are at all concerned.